Missouri inmate adamantly denies role in 1978 triple slaying - NewsBreak

 Strickland has always maintained that he was home watching television and had nothing to do with the killings, which happened when he was 18 years old.

-Two other men convicted in the killings later insisted that Strickland wasn’t at the crime scene, The Kansas City Star reported.
-And Douglas, the only eyewitness to the killings, recanted her testimony that Strickland was the shooter.
+Two other men convicted in the killings later insisted that Strickland wasn't at the crime scene, The Kansas City Star reported.
+And before she died, Cynthia Douglas, the only eyewitness to the killings, recanted her testimony that Strickland was the shooter.

-During afternoon testimony, Douglas’ daughter, mother and a former co-worker all testified that she had told them she identified the wrong shooter and wanted to help exonerate Strickland,

-Senoria Strickland said her daughter told her police pressured her to identify Strickland and she was was upset and depressed that she had chosen “the wrong guy.”
+Attorneys for Strickland and the Attorney General’s office indicated during opening statements that the statements from Douglas identifying Strickland as the shooter would be central to determining Strickland’s fate.

-Strickland said he went to the scene at the request of a friend who was Vincent Bell’s sister.
+Strickland said he went to the scene at the request of a friend who was the sister of Vincent Bell, who was later convicted in the killings along with Strickland.
 He said he cooperated with officers at the scene and later at the police station because he “knew the system worked and I would not be convicted of something I didn’t do.”

-Strickland, who has spinal stenosis, testified from a wheelchair.
-Before the hearing began, he told reporters he was “scared.”
+Strickland, who has spinal stenosis, was brought in a wheelchair Monday morning into a room near where the hearing was about to begin.
+Asked how he felt, he said, “scared.”

-In June, the Missouri Supreme Court Republican Gov. Mike Parson also refused to pardon Strickland, saying that Strickland was innocent.
+In June, the Missouri Supreme Court declined to hear Strickland's petition.
+Republican Gov. Mike Parson also refused to pardon Strickland, saying he wasn't convinced that Strickland was innocent.

 Hearings were scheduled in August in DeKalb County, where Strickland is imprisoned.
-Those hearings were canceled after Peters Baker n Jackson County, where Strickland was convicted.
+Those hearings were canceled after Peters Baker used a new state law to seek an evidentiary hearing i n Jackson County, where Strickland was convicted.
 The law allows local prosecutors to challenge convictions if they believe the defendant did not commit the crime.

 A hearing scheduled for Sept.
-2 after Schmitt’s office sought more time for the court to hear several motions his office filed in the case.
+2 was delayed after Schmitt's office sought more time for the court to hear several motions his office filed in the case.

 Schmitt sought to have all 16th Circuit judges in Jackson County recused from presiding over the evidentiary hearing because the presiding judge in that circuit had said he agreed that Strickland was wrongfully convicted.

-The Missouri Supreme Court that the Jackson County judges should be recused from the hearing to avoid any suggestions of impropriety or bias, delaying another hearing.
+The Missouri Supreme Court ruled Sept.
+30 that the Jackson County judges should be recused from the hearing to avoid any suggestions of impropriety or bias, delaying another hearing.
 Retired Senior Judge James Welsh was then appointed to preside over the case.

 Comments / 0

-Note: This story has been corrected to show that Christine Krug was handling Monday afternoon’s cross examination for the attorney general’s office.